Want to make a difference in your school?

 Join our student coalition!
 Our Voices Project Student Coalition is committed to fostering student-centered, student-driven opportunities that affirm racial and cultural identities, empower students as agents of social change, and contribute to an individual’s engagement, learning, growth, and achievement through cultivation of critical thinking.
 We are committed to dismantling destructive stereotypes of Black, Brown, and Indigenous Peoples in our society through sharing individual and collective experiences.

 Ready to sign up?
 We want to get to know you!
-Fill out our sign-up form below to the best of your ability and we will contact you with details about what to expect from the student coalition and our upcoming projects & meetings.
-Contact firstname.lastname@example.org to learn how to get involved!
+Fill out our sign-up form below to the best of your ability.
+We will share what to expect from the student coalition.
+Contact email@example.com with any questions!

 Student Coalition Lead